Aidan Nesbitt

-Aidan Robert Nesbitt (born 5 February 1997) is a Scottish professional footballer who plays as a midfielder for club Falkirk.
+Aidan Robert Nesbitt (born 5 February 1997) is a Scottish professional footballer who plays as a midfielder for club Arbroath on loan from Falkirk.

 He has previously played for Partick Thistle, Dundee United, Milton Keynes Dons and Greenock Morton, after progressing through the Celtic youth academy.

 Club career

 Celtic

 Nesbitt is a product of the academy system at Celtic.
 On 21 May 2015, Nesbitt scored a hat-trick in the Scottish Youth Cup final against Rangers.
 On 23 September 2015, Nesbitt made his first team debut in a League Cup match against Raith Rovers when he came on in the 89th minute.
 On 24 April 2016, he won the Celtic academy player of the year award.

 On 1 February 2016, Nesbitt joined fellow Scottish Premiership side Partick Thistle on loan until the end of the 2015–16 season.
 Nesbitt made his Premiership debut for Partick Thistle, starting in a 2–0 home win against St Johnstone on 23 February 2016; getting awarded a man of the match for his performance.
 He signed on loan with Greenock Morton in August 2016.
 The loan was extended in January 2017 until the end of the season.